damianoazzolini/gentians/README.md

 # GENTIANS: GENeTic algorithm for Inductive learning of ANswer Set programs.

-This tool learns answer set programs from examples.
+GENTIANS is a tool to learn answer set programs from examples.
-It also allows aggregates.
+It also supports aggregates, comparison, and arithmetic operators.

-The documentation is in progress.

 ## Installation
+You can install GENTIANS with:
 ```
 python -m pip install .
 ```
 in the root folder (here).
-If you want to modify it, add the option `-e` before `.`
+If you want to add modification to the code, remember to add the option `-e` before `.` in the above command.

 ## Usage